jnozzi/cocoadev.com/markdown/CocoaMostWantedFulfilledWishes.md

 * Stop launching Software Updater for stuff I've already said I don't want!

 **Outcome:** Actually, this is already done, as I found when I searched the menus for Software Update.
-Hurrah for Apple! -- General/KritTer
+Hurrah for Apple! -- KritTer

 * *Publish a much better book than "Learning Cocoa".* (Votes: AYES: 17 NAYS: 0)  [note1]

-**Outcome:** See General/CocoaBooks.
+**Outcome:** See CocoaBooks.
 Also, Vervante can now publish Inside Cocoa.

 Also...
 Apple in team with O'Reilly has in fact just released a new book titled, "Building Cocoa Applications".
 It is far better than the original "Learning Cocoa" book.
 (Which, by the way is being completely revised and rewritten to include chapter(s) covering the Objective-C language too!)

 I want some better O'Reilly books.
 They've always been so good, but with Objective-C/Cocoa they haven't really been the best.
 The follow one flagship app and miss a lot of key points.
 They seem to fluctuate between very beginner things and very complex things.
 We need a lot more intermediate material.
 I found that the hardest when I started learning Objective-C/Cocoa.
 I want more stuff like Cocoa Programming by Anguish/Buck/Yacthman.
 That's more like the O'Reilly I remember.
 Straight and to the point.
 Almost reference material but with clear explanations of concept.
 And jam-packed.
 A variety of examples, not simply the things that have to do with the app the book is talking about.
 Hillegass stuff is great too.

-* *Classes for parsing XML files/data into General/NSDictionary* (Votes: AYES: 6 NAYS: 0) [note4]
+* *Classes for parsing XML files/data into NSDictionary* (Votes: AYES: 6 NAYS: 0) [note4]

-I voted AYE, but I would much rather see a full blown XML parsing framework, something along the lines of Xerces, with full support of namespaces, General/XSchema, etc ... with a convenience category for parsing XML into General/NSArray/General/NSDictionary. --General/PeterLindberg (Votes:AYES: 4 NAYS:0)
+I voted AYE, but I would much rather see a full blown XML parsing framework, something along the lines of Xerces, with full support of namespaces, XSchema, etc ... with a convenience category for parsing XML into NSArray/NSDictionary. --PeterLindberg (Votes:AYES: 4 NAYS:0)

-What's wrong with the General/XPat General/ObjC parser (find it on stepwise)?
+What's wrong with the XPat ObjC parser (find it on stepwise)?

 Or Iconara DOM framework ( http://sourceforge.net/projects/iconaradom ) , which I've been using and it's excelent - it uses the Carbon XML classes underneath.
 Nonetheless, I'd like to see apple integrate some kind of XML parser in Cocoa out of the box.

-**Outcome:** General/NSXMLParser was introduced in Panther
+**Outcome:** NSXMLParser was introduced in Panther